microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-raimportcerts-userpfxpaddingscheme.md

 ---
 title: "userPfxPaddingScheme enum type"
-description: "Supported values for the padding scheme used by encryption provider."
+description: "Supported values for the padding scheme used by encryption provider."author: "tfitzmac"
 ---

 # userPfxPaddingScheme enum type